mckennapsean/dissertation/content/04-example.md

-We took inspiration from the social sciences [@Strauss1990] to help structure our analysis by performing an open coding on several key CTA papers from the field.
+We took inspiration from the social sciences [@Strauss1990] to help structure our analysis by performing an open coding on three key cognitive task analysis (CTA) papers from the field.
 Qualitative researchers often use coding as a method to organize, structure, and consolidate information into a structured framework.
 Open coding is a subset of qualitative coding that focuses on the original content to form the codes the researcher makes, as opposed to axial coding, which incorporates existing categories to tag onto the source material [@Strauss1990].
-This method has been utilized by visualization researchers to perform various post hoc analyses [@Lam2011a; @Isenberg2013a; @Sedlmair2014; @Staheli2014], but we had not seen this method used in the _understand_ activity to pinpoint user needs for cybersecurity.
+This method has been utilized by visualization researchers to perform various post hoc analyses [@Lam2011a; @Isenberg2013a; @Sedlmair2014;
+@Staheli2014], but we had not seen this method used in the _understand_ activity to pinpoint user needs for cybersecurity.

-After half a month of extensive literature review, four members of our design team identified and performed a deep reading on three cognitive task analysis (CTA) papers [@DAmico2008; @Erbacher2010a; @Fink2009], pulling out key quotes, paraphrases, and models.
+After two weeks of extensive literature review, four members of our design team identified and performed a deep reading on these three CTA papers [@DAmico2008; @Erbacher2010a; @Fink2009], pulling out key quotes, paraphrases, and models.
 Each piece of data corresponds to rows of our coding table, and we met several times over a month to better organize, iterate on, and consistently tag this information across all three papers.
 These meetings and iterative coding process were crucial to allow the design team to come to an agreement on our final codes.
 After a month of open coding the three papers, we consolidated the data in a final meeting.

 ### Visualization Artifacts